Eirik0/opening-explorer/README.md

 # Opening Explorer

-A Utility for analyzing and exploring chess opening positions.
+A utility for analyzing and exploring chess opening positions.

 ## Installation

-Getting started using Python3
+### Getting started using Python3

     python -m venv .venv
     .venv\Scripts\Activate.ps1 # Assuming powershell
     pip install -r requirements.txt

 This will install all the dependencies necessary to run the explorer.

+### Launching opex

 Running the program once will generate the settings file.

-Launching opex

     python -m opex